20171130/Equivariant-NN-Zoo/README.md

 It also provides examples for several applications, such as potential energy surface modeling, dipole prediction, hamiltonian prediction, as well as [score-based](https://yang-song.github.io/blog/2021/score/) conformation generation.
 Some codes are modified from [Nequip](https://github.com/mir-group/nequip).
 The notebook for infer matrix transformation from data is modified from scripts written by Mario Geiger.
-The script `sde.py` is modified from https://github.com/yang-song/score_sde_pytorch.
+The scripts related to score based generative modeling are modified from https://github.com/yang-song/score_sde_pytorch.

 # Installation
 Once the environment is prepared, you can run this repository.
 There is no need to install this repository itself.